ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2010_AccidentAnalysis_Konstantopoulos,
-    author = "Konstantopoulos, Panos and Chapman, Peter and Crundall, David", title = "Driver's visual attention as a function of driving experience and visibility.
-Using a driving simulator to explore drivers’ eye movements in day, night and rain driving", journal = "Accident Analysis \\& Prevention",
+    author = "Konstantopoulos, Panos and Chapman, Peter and Crundall, David", journal = "Accident Analysis \\& Prevention",
-    volume = "42",
     number = "3",
     pages = "827--834",
-    year = "2010",
-    publisher = "Elsevier"
+    publisher = "Elsevier",
+    title = "Driver's visual attention as a function of driving experience and visibility.
+Using a driving simulator to explore drivers’ eye movements in day, night and rain driving", volume = "42",
+    year = "2010"
 }
 </pre>
 </ul>